stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 ####2.
 Selection After Login <a name="selectionAfterLogin"></a>

-If a customer visits your web application directly without specifying a subdomain tenant name, and you have globally unique user identities across all tenants, you can simplify tenant association after login.
+If a user visits your web application directly without specifying a subdomain tenant name, and you have globally unique user identities across all tenants, you can simplify tenant association after login.

 For example, let's assume a user visits your application's top-level (_apex_) domain directly, without specifying a subdomain: